-Ryman underlying profit may rise by up to 30 per cent
+Ryman underlying annual profit may rise by up to 17%

-Ryman Healthcare is forecasting full-year underlying profit to rise by 23-30 per cent after a 6.2 per cent increase in the first-half.
+Ryman Healthcare is forecasting full-year underlying profit to rise by 10-17 percent after a 6.2 percent increase in the first-half.

-The actual bottom line first-half profit jumped 11.1 per cent as its property values rose and with record resales.
+The actual bottom line first-half profit jumped 11.1 percent as its property values rose and with record resales.

+The retirement village operator says the stronger second-half results will reflect its accelerating building rate, with full-year underlying profit expected to be $250-265 million, up from $227 million last year.

 READ MORE: